Humanity is stepping down from the gambling table.

 This concept is not new.
 Mathematician John von Neumann described the "technological singularity" in the 1950s.
 Computer scientist I. J. Good wrote in 1965:

-Let's define a super - intelligent machine as a machine that far exceeds the smartest humans in all intellectual activities.
-Since machine design is also an intellectual activity, a super - intelligent
+Let's define a super - intelligent machine as a machine that far exceeds the smartest human in all intellectual activities.
+Since machine design is also an intellectual activity, a super - intelligent machine can design better machines.
+Then, there will undoubtedly be an intelligence explosion, and human intelligence will be left far behind.